 "It's hard to go wrong when you focus on people," says Grant.
 "It's not just about including all holidays; it's about including all people and what they celebrate."
 In other words, take a people-first approach to company events.

-Connect the party to your company culture: Office celebrations are an outward manifestation of the company culture.
+Connect the party to your company culture: Office celebrations and holiday parties are an outward manifestation of the company culture.
 If your team values inclusivity, collaboration and togetherness, this is a great opportunity to let those values shine.
 Thoughtful, well-executed celebrations also help employees connect in meaningful ways; a bright spot considering that employee friendships are associated with increased employee satisfaction, according to the Harvard Business Review.

 Don't let little things slip through the cracks: When planning a large-scale event, we tend to focus on the big ideas, but there are some little things that carry a lot of weight.
 For example, are there any special dietary needs to be aware of?
 Team members who are unable to enjoy the food, will likely feel left out.
 Similarly, it's always a good idea to provide a wide array of options for non-drinkers.
-Office parties get a bad rep for being booze fests, which can make sober coworkers feel like the odd team member out.
+Office holiday parties get a bad rep for being booze fests, which can make sober coworkers feel like the odd team member out.

 Another thing to consider is timing, especially in regards to employees who have families.
 Preparing, and paying for, childcare is a legitimate concern for parents, so it makes sense to open the conversation up to the whole team.
 What timeframe does everyone prefer?
 If caregivers have to leave early, is there a way to time the event so they still get to take part in the featured festivities?
 Again, these issues are team-specific so begin by thinking about what matters to them most.